Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What are ETFs?

 There are ETFs based on currencies, commodities, volatility indices and sectors.
-There are inverse ETFs that allow an investor to benefit from falling prices, and leveraged ETFs that give investors greater exposure to an individual asset or index (and with that, greater exposure to risk.)
+There are inverse ETFs that allow an investor to benefit from falling prices and leveraged ETFs that give investors greater exposure to an individual asset or index — and with that, greater exposure to risk.